ddella/FakeAPI/README.md

 unzip fakeapi.zip
 cd FakeAPI-main
 ```
+<p align="right">(<a href="#readme-top">back to top</a>)</p>

 ## Build the Docker image
 You need to build the Docker image to run containers.
+No matter the method used to start the container:
+- you need to build the image
+- it's the same image no matter what method is used to start it

 This is the `Dockerfile` needed to build the image:
 ```Dockerfile